Tips for College Students

 - Pace yourself.
 Grief can be hard and tiring.
 It takes a lot of energy to feel so intensely.
 Allow yourself plenty of time to do normal everyday activities.
 Try not to over-schedule yourself, you don’t need the added stress.
 Rest when you can and need to, it’s not a sign of weakness.

 - Try to resist the temptation to “throw yourself” into work, school or other diversions.
-This leaves too little time for the grief work you need to do for yourself.
+This leaves too little time for your active grief journey.

 - Take care of yourself.
 Give yourself time and space to begin your grief journey.
 Get enough rest.
 Eat healthy food.
 Give yourself a break.